In Association with

 - Taxation incentives for SEZs

-Subject 4: International trade disputes, WTO, International Commercial Arbitration and disputes before local customs authorities (2 Credits)
+Subject 4: International trade disputes, WTO, International commercial arbitration, maritime arbitrations and disputes before local customs authorities (2 Credits)

 Introduction to WTO dispute settlement mechanism